JetBrains/teamcity-documentation/topics/managing-roles-and-permissions.md

 <td>

-Can customize general settings of a project and settings of build configurations, assign roles to the project users, create subprojects.
+Can customize general settings of a project and settings of build configurations, assign roles to the project users, create subprojects, change a user's VCS username in the project without adding the permission to modify user profile and roles.
 Has all the [Project Developer's](#project-developer) permissions.

 With the enabled "_Change user / group notification rules in project_" permission, can edit notification rules for users and user groups assigned to their projects.